 Ten Second Review

-The fourth generation Ford Focus puts its maker right back into contention in the family hatchback segment, with smarter looks, much improved interior quality and extra technology.
-There's also what Ford claims to be class-leading levels of safety.
-And greater efficiency beneath the bonnet from a completely rejuvenated range of engines, including the 1.0-litre EcoBoost petrol unit we look at here, which gains efficient cylinder deactivation technology.
-The best part though, is that this car still remains as rewarding to drive as it's always been.
+The Ford Focus has evolved, this improved version of the MK4 model offering slicker looks, a much improved 'SYNC4' infotainment system and extra technology.
+There's also impressive efficiency beneath the bonnet thanks to the hi-tech range of petrol and diesel engines.
+The best part though, is that this car should still remain as rewarding to drive as it's always been.
 The Focus might have grown up but it certainly hasn't lost its spark.

-As a result, the ride isn't overly firm, but body control through the bends is still exemplary, allowing you at the wheel to make the most of the stiff new C2 platform, the feelsome power steering and the torque vectoring control system that helps you get the power down through the bends.
+There's one thing you always know about a Focus: which is that'll usually be a great steer.
+And of course nothing's changed in that regard with this updated model.
+As before, the ride isn't overly firm, but body control through the bends is still exemplary, allowing you at the wheel to make the most of the stiff C2 platform, the feelsome power steering and the torque vectoring control system that helps you get the power down through the bends.
 It all combines to create a car that really can still reward at the wheel, even in its most affordable forms: there's still nothing else in this segment that feels quite the same.
 Yet it still does the sensible stuff well too, being decently refined, with confident braking and a lovely tactile gearshift.
-Most tend to go for the 1.0-litre unit we tested, offered with either 85, 100 or 125PS and also available with the option of mHEV mild hybrid tech.
-All variants get a driving modes system which offers three settings - 'Eco', 'Normal' and 'Sport'.
-The quickest 125PS 1.0-litre powerplant can be ordered with the option of Ford's latest 8-speed auto gearbox, which adapts to your driving style.

 Design and Build